 Alpaca wool is an animal product and isn't ethical since it comes from the Alpacas' winter coat and involves animal exploitation, cruelty, stress, injuries, and diseases more often than not.

-Animals suffer immense pain, being castrated, dying prematurely from exhaustion, exposure to the cold, disease, lack of shelter, or neglect.
+Animals suffer immense pain, dying prematurely from exhaustion, exposure to the cold, disease, lack of shelter, or neglect.
 And animals who don't produce enough wool or poor quality wool are destined to be slaughtered.

 No animal should suffer to make beautiful, stylish, and affordable clothing.
 Animal cruelty has no place in modern societies.
 Life in every form is more valuable than things.